IPBee/blockchain/README.md

 3. Use `registerNewVersion` method
 4. Fill `_newDocHash` parameter input with new document hash
 5. Fill `_expiredDocHash` parameter input with expired document hash
+5. Fill `_validUntil` parameter input with [unix timestamp][4]
 6. Press `Write` button
 7. Approve transaction in Metamask
 8. Press `View your transaction` button and wait until transaction finish.
 Sometimes you need to reload browser page after some seconds
 9. Switch to Logs tab
 10. You should see `Registered` and `NewVersionRegistered` events
-11. `Registered` event should have new document hash in Topic 1
+11. `Registered` event should have new document hash in Topic 1 and valid until value in Topic 2
 12. `NewVersionRegistered` event should have new document hash in Topic 1 and old document has on Topic 2

 ### Check